Type System

 {varType}

-How to declare types of variables?
-For this purpose use tag {varType} for an existing variable, or {var}:
+How to declare variable types?
+Use the {varType} tag for existing variables, or {var}:

 {varType Nette\Security\User $user}